dkelly255/python-checkers/README.md

 I have used the Five Planes of UX to design the application, and provide a description of the acitvities, connections, and flows through each of the UX Planes below:
 ## Strategy
 The strategy for the application's User Experience was developed around addressing the User Needs and User Stories below - users will wish to:
-- Have the ability to play a game of Hangman against the computer
+- Have the ability to play either a game of Hangman or a text adventure game called "FictCorp Adventures" against the computer
-- See their progress through the game in terms of guesses used, guessed remaining and answer letters revealed
+- See their progress through the games in terms of guesses used, guessed remaining and answer letters revealed for Hangman, and in terms of points scored and financial/stakeholder performance in FictCorp Adventures
-- Have the option to either exit the game or play again upon completion of an individual game
+- Have the option to either exit to the main menu or play again upon completion of an individual game

 ## Scope
 The Scope of the application is informed by the Strategy above, in terms of the Functional Specifications and Requirements of the game - I wanted to ensure optimal scope to actualise the strategy by including content and interactivity that help enable the user stories.

-The site's scope encompasses the provision of a fully functional hangman game to the user, with features that would appropriately deliver the user experience - including a drawable gallows, guess tracking/counting functionality, an answer display, and a suite of situational notifications to help guide the user through the game experience
+The site's scope encompasses the provision of a fully functional hangman game to the user, with features that would appropriately deliver the user experience - including a drawable gallows, guess tracking/counting functionality, an answer display, and a suite of situational notifications to help guide the user through the game experience.

+Additionally the Text Adventure game "FictCorp Adventures" should ensure the provision to the user of a fully functional basic text adventure game, complete with multiple scenarios/questions, and multiple discretionary decision paths through each scenario - with each path having unique consequences and impacts both positive and negative upon the financial performance of the company, as well as sentiment amongst key stakeholders (shareholders, customers & employees)

 I have also demarcated the original possible list of site scope into "existing features" and "features yet to implement" in the next section of this readme document - with the former containing the final features of the live site in the spirit of ensuring a Minimum Viable Product (MVP) that would meet project deadlines

 ## Structure

-The application is delivered via a simple 2-page structure, with the first page containing the welcome message that greets the user upon initialising the game, and the second page housing the actual game content & interface.
+The application is delivered via a simple set of menus and screens which the user can easily & inutiviely navigate with specific keystrokes when instructed.
+The first page containing the welcome message that greets the user upon initialising the game, and the second page housing the actual game choice menu & interface, which allows the user into playing either Hangman or FictCorp Adventures.

-As detailed further in the "Features" section below, the main game page is a one-stop-shop delivering all of the user needs in one self-contained area - including everything from the gallows displaying the game progress, to guess counters, to answer tracking and a notification area.
+As detailed further in the "Features" section below, each game has it's own main game page.
+In the case of Hangman, this is a one-stop-shop delivering all of the user needs in one self-contained area - including everything from the gallows displaying the game progress, to guess counters, to answer tracking and a notification area.
+Whereas in the case of FictCorp Adventures, the game will progress through a series of five individual business decision scenarios, with cumulative score tracking and a final score report to close the game.

 Based upon the site Strategy & Scope laid out above, I felt that this simple but effective structure would represent the optimal way of delivering the User Experience in a positive and effective manner

 ## Skeleton

-To facilitate & guide the design of the application and User Experience, I created a flowchart using Microsoft Excel to map the game's flow control and activity sequencing throughout the stages of play.
+To facilitate & guide the design of the application and User Experience, I created several flowcharts as wireframe diagrams using Microsoft Excel to map the flow control and activity sequencing throughout the stages of play for both games.

-The Flowchart below shows the macro-level flow of the application logic & flow, with rectangular containers representing processing steps, and circular containers representing decision points where the program will take a different path depending on specific circumstances:
+The Flowcharts below show the macro-level flow of the application logic & flow, with rectangular containers representing processing steps, and circular containers representing decision points where the program will take a different path depending on specific circumstances:

 ### - Hangman Wireframe & Flowchart

 ![Wireframe](readme/images/hangman/hangman-flowchart.png)